Michelle Obama pushes soft diplomacy on visit to China

 The trip to China comes days before U.S. President Barack Obama is scheduled to begin bilateral talks with Chinese President Xi Jinping in the Hague on the sidelines of the Nuclear Security Summit next week.

-Xi greeted the first lady Friday evening and said he was looking forward to seeing her husband in the Netherlands.

-“I cherish my sound working relationship and personal friendship I already established with your husband,” Xi told Obama through a translator.

-Earlier, Chinese first lady Peng Liyuan accompanied the visitors on a visit to the Beijing Normal School attended by elite Chinese students and American teenagers from prestigious schools such as Exeter, Andover and Sidwell Friends on study abroad programs.
+Chinese first lady Peng Liyuan accompanied the visitors on a visit to the Beijing Normal School attended by elite Chinese students and American teenagers from prestigious schools such as Exeter, Andover and Sidwell Friends on study abroad programmes.

 Obama, a Harvard-educated lawyer, wore wide-legged black slacks and a loose black vest.